-Install power cables at least 1 metre away from televisions or radios to prevent interference.
-Depending on the radio waves, a distance of 3 metres may NOT be sufficient.
+- Install units, power cables and communication wiring at least 3 m away from televisions or radios to prevent interference.
+Depending on the radio waves, a distance of 3 m may not be sufficient. - Objects placed under the unit may be damaged by water from the drain.